 - Spam X – Gmail recognizes lots of malicious features suggestive of a phishing email, marks it spam and moves it automatically to the Spam folder.
 Gmail has powerful antispam features which can easily identify fake Paypal emails.

-- Email from – Note that thought the email id shows that it originates from from email@example.com, if you expand the email headers, it is actually from from firstname.lastname@example.org.
-Note the spelling error – it is payspal.com with an ‘s’.
+- Email from – Note that though the paypal account email id shows that it originates from from [email protected], if you expand the email headers, it is actually from from [email protected] Note the spelling error – it is payspal.com with an ‘s’.
 Beware of paypal scam email as it sent from a fake paypal account.

 - Warning message – G mail has not only sent the message to spam, but also marked the email as an phishing attempt.
 This was caught because the ‘From:’ field was manipulated to show a false sender name.
 The “Learn more” link directs the user to more security information about messages asking for personal information.